kbartiquel/kbartiquel/README.md

 - 👋 Hi, My Name is Kimbert Bartiquel from the Philippines.
-- 👀 I’m a Mobile App Developer Focused on Flutter Framework.
+- 👀 I’m a Mobile App Developer.
 - 📫 Contact me @bartiquelk@gmail.com